GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 Examples for different colour gradients translated into black and white.
 Pay attention to the saturation gradient
 ```

-- Colour gradients can also encompass multiple hues
+Colour gradients can also encompass multiple hues:

 ```{figure} ../../fig/Colour_Gradients_2.png
 ---